imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/interview_questions.md

 - Here are some questions and their answers to make you ready for your next interview.
 Best of luck :wave:

 !!!
 Question ""

     === "Question"
+        #### What are the different types of reasoning tasks in NLP?

+    === "Answer"

+        - **Arithmetic Reasoning:** Arithmetic reasoning is the ability of an NLP system to perform mathematical operations on numerical data.
+This can include basic arithmetic operations such as addition, subtraction, multiplication, and division as well as more complex operations such as algebraic equations and calculus.
+        - **Commonsense Reasoning:** Commonsense reasoning refers to the ability of an NLP system to make deductions based on the knowledge and information that is commonly understood by humans.
+This includes understanding social norms, cultural contexts, and everyday life experiences. *([StrategyQA](https://allenai.org/data/strategyqa) is a sample dataset that contains True/False questions like "Did Aristotle use a laptop?")*
+        - **Symbolic Reasoning:** Symbolic reasoning involves the ability of an NLP system to manipulate and reason about symbolic representations of information, such as words, phrases, and sentences.
+This includes tasks such as parsing, string operations, semantic role labeling and entity recognition. *(Last Letter Concatenation is a sample dataset with questions like "Take the last letters of the words in 'Lady Gaga' and concatenate them")*
+        - **Logic Reasoning:** Logic reasoning refers to the ability of an NLP system to perform logical deductions based on formal rules of inference.
+This can include tasks such as identifying logical fallacies, determining the validity of arguments, and drawing conclusions based on deductive reasoning. *(Date understanding is a sample dataset with questions like "Today is Christmas Eve 1937, what is the date tomorrow in MM/DD/YYYY?")*

+!!!
+Question ""

+    === "Question"
         #### What are word embeddings in NLP?